No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 I don't think it was paranoia.

-I think he had a di he had his ear to the ground when it came to that kind of thing, and obviously he had a couple of people who wanted to help him.
+I think he had his ear to the ground when it came to that kind of thing.

 That's a broad question.

-I'm sorry, but the whole CIA thing can seem very hopeless um when you look into it because there's no accountability there.
+I'm sorry, but the whole CIA thing can seem very hopeless when you look into it because there's no accountability there.

 We didn't get into too much politics.

-Maybe you're an anti-Trump person, but I don't think that was the case.
+That was one that made me think in my mind, okay, maybe you're an anti-Trump person, but I don't think that was the case.

-Uh I think John was quite apolitical, and that's quite ironic because somebody who wanted to run as a libertarian candidate, but that was nonsense anyway, just to be clear.
+And that's quite ironic because somebody who wanted to run as a libertarian candidate, but that was nonsense anyway, just to be clear.

 I mean, it was just fun.